COVID-19 Update: Volunteering

 “Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others.
 So use your gift well.” – 1 Peter 4:10

 There are a variety of volunteer service opportunities at CCSC.
 Some positions are team-oriented while others are more independent.
 Many volunteer opportunities involve direct client services while others focus on fundraising or administration.
 Some jobs require an ongoing involvement, and others can be seasonal or occasional.
 View the list of volunteer opportunities below.

 THE FIRST STEP

-A service center for individuals and families in crisis.
-This placement is a great fit for volunteers who are team-oriented, like to stay busy and want to serve community members in need of basic resources (food, clothing, etc.)
+Emergency Services-Central is a service center for individuals and families in crisis.
+This placement is a great fit for volunteers who are team-oriented, like to stay busy, and want to serve community members in need of basic resources (food, and rent or utility assistance, etc.).

 - Receptionist – Greet and screen clients; answer crisis line calls; maintain client records.

 - Interviewer – Interview clients to assess their needs and determine how CCSC can assist.